 Similar to the CARES Act payments, the latest round of checks will also be directly deposited to bank accounts, as long as holders have their bank details filed with the Internal Revenue Service (IRS).
 Those who don’t have a direct deposit set up with the IRS will likely receive their checks by mail.

 Individuals who didn’t file taxes in 2019 can visit IRS.gov and register for the payment.
 Americans can also claim the payment as well as the initial one from earlier this year as a “recovery rebate credit” on their 2020 tax filings.
 After the first round of payments, the IRS sent letters to 9 million individuals informing them that they qualified for checks but didn’t receive them.

 Those whose financial situation has changed–say they don’t qualify based on their 2019 income but have lost wages or jobs and will have lower income in 2020–can also make a claim with the IRS in their 2020 tax return.
 The IRS will add the payment amounts to their tax refunds.

 The stimulus payments will not be taxable, meaning Americans will not have to declare the money in their 2020 tax filings.

-SoFi Money® allows users to set up direct deposit in their cash management account and earn interest on the cash they deposit, with no account fees.
+SoFi Checking and Savings® allows users to set up direct deposit in their checking and savings account and earn interest on the cash they deposit, with no account fees.

 COVID-19 Unemployment Benefits